 Pörssitiedote - Akaa, Alajärvi, Alavus, Häijää, Hämeenlinna, Hamina, Hammaslahti, Hauho, Seinäjoki Hyllykallio, Lempäälä Ideapark, Ilmajoki, Imatra Keskusta, Jalasjärvi, Joensuu, Joroinen, Joutseno, Kankaanpää, Kauhajoki, Kihniö, Kotka, Kouvola, Kuortane, Lappeenranta, Mikkeli, Asiakaspalvelu, Parikkala, Parkano, Riihimäki, Savonlinna, Seinäjoki Keskusta, Imatra Vuoksenniska, Tampere, Tuuri & Kurikka

-Operations were stable during the review period of January 1st - June 30th, 2014
+Operations have continued steadily during the review period of January 1 - June 30, 2015

-Performance has been positive in the beginning of 2014.
-During the review period, the bank's operating profit was 5.5 million euros (1.7), which was 3.8 million euros more over the comparison period.
-On the annual level, the operating profit was 1.3 % (0.6 %) of the balance.
+Basic banking operations performed better than last year.
+The bank's operating profit during the period was 10.2 million euros (10.7), which was 0.5 million euros less than during the comparable period.
+This is attributed to non-recurring items.
+On the annual level, the operating profit was 1.2 % (1.3 %) of the balance.

-During the end of the year, the bank's solvency and performance are expected to remain on a good level.
+During the end of the year, the bank's solvency and performance are expected to remain at a healthy level.
 The amount of deposits and lending are expected to grow steadily.
-Despite the weak general economic trends, net depreciation should remain at a reasonably low level in the current year.
-However, as economic factors potentially decline further and as housing market problems become protracted, the risk related to depreciations also increases.
+Despite the weak general economic trends, net depreciation should remain at a reasonably low level during the current year, even though they are expected to increase slightly over the previous accounting period.
+However, as economic factors potentially decline further and as housing market problems become protracted, the risks related to depreciations will also increase.

 Open the interim report